Variational Stochastic Gradient Descent for Deep Neural Networks: Acknowledgements

-The driving force for deep learning success is efficient and effective optimization \cite{bottou2010large, sun2020optimization}.
+The driving force for deep learning success is efficient and effective optimization \citep{bottou2010large, sun2020optimization}.
 Deep Neural Networks (DNNs) introduce multiple optimization challenges due to their complexity, size, and loss landscape with multiple local minima, plateaus, and saddle points.
 Since the first attempt to train DNNs with stochastic gradient descent (\textsc{SGD}), there have been multiple approaches to speed up the learning process and improve the final performance of DNNs.

 Nowadays, adaptive gradient-based methods are the leading optimizers in deep learning.
-The first advancements arrived with the idea of adding momentum to the \textsc{SGD} update rule, resulting in \textsc{SGD} with momentum (\textsc{SGDM}) \cite{sutskever2013importance}.
-The next major breakthrough was \textsc{Adam} \cite{kingma2014adam}, which uses the first and second momenta to adapt the learning rate and gradients.
-Currently, \textsc{Adam} is probably the most widely used optimizer in deep learning due to its relative insensitivity to hyperparameter values, and much faster initial progress in training compared to \textsc{SGD} \cite{sun2020optimization}.
+The first advancements arrived with the idea of adding \upd{momentum \citep{polyak1964some} to the \textsc{SGD} update rule (\textsc{SGDM}) which demostrated impressive performance in training DNNs~\citep{sutskever2013importance}}.
+The next major breakthrough was \textsc{Adam} \citep{kingma2014adam}, which uses the first and second momenta to adapt the learning rate and gradients.
+Currently, \textsc{Adam} is probably the most widely used optimizer in deep learning due to its relative insensitivity to hyperparameter values and much faster initial progress in training compared to \textsc{SGD} \citep{sun2020optimization}.

 Recently, there has been an increasing interest in formulating \textsc{SGD} in a probabilistic framework.
-One example is \cite{mandt2017stochastic} in which \textsc{SGD} is used as an approximate Bayesian inference algorithm analyzed by relating it to the Ornstein-Uhlbeck process.
-A different approach utilizes a Bayesian perspective on \textsc{SGD} to model the uncertainty for datastreams \cite{liu2024bayesian}.
+An example is \citet{mandt2017stochastic} in which \textsc{SGD} is used as an approximate Bayesian inference algorithm analyzed by relating it to the Ornstein-Uhlbeck process.
+A different approach utilizes a Bayesian perspective on \textsc{SGD} to model the uncertainty for datastreams \citep{liu2024bayesian}.

 In this paper, we propose to combine these two approaches, and, as a result, we obtain a probabilistic framework for adaptive gradient-based optimizers.
 First, we formulate a probabilistic model of \textsc{SGD}.
-Second, we employ stochastic variational inference \textsc{SVI} \cite{hoffman2013stochastic} to derive an efficient adaptive gradient-based update rule.
+Second, we employ stochastic variational inference \textsc{SVI} \citep{hoffman2013stochastic} to derive an efficient adaptive gradient-based update rule.
 We refer to our approach as Variational Stochastic Gradient Descent (\textsc{VSGD}).
 We apply our method to optimize overparameterized DNNs on image classification.
 Compared to \textsc{Adam} and \textsc{SGD}, we obtain very promising results.